willdurand/willdurand.github.io/_posts/2012-11-06-testing-capistrano-recipes-for-dummies.md

 A `context` block always starts with either `When` or `With`, and should describe one feature in a given context.
-In this context, we try to find and execute the task `my:command`, and to ensure it has run `echo "Hello, World!"`.
+In this context, we try to find and execute the task `my:command` and ensure it has run `echo "Hello, World!"`.

-If this task has some parameters, like a `:name` variable, you should write a new `context` to test it.
-The `@configuration` object has all methods available in your recipe, so you can call the `set` method to change a parameter:
+If this task takes parameters like a `:name` variable, you should write a new `context` to test it.
+The `@configuration` object has all its methods available in your recipe.
+You can call the `set` method to change a parameter:

 ```ruby
 context "when running my:command" do